TACC/containers_at_tacc/docs/containerize-your-code/build_from_dockerfile.rst

 .. note::

-   Prerequisites: You should have access to a terminal with Docker installed You should also have a copy of |pipy|_
+   Prerequisites: You should have access to a terminal with Docker installed.
+   You should also have a copy of |pipy|_.

 The FROM Instruction